evaegelyng/MetaBarFlow/README.md

 The outputs from this workflow that you will normally use for further analyses are primarily the ASV table of which unique sequences are in which samples (DADA2_nochim.table) and the taxonomic classification of these ASVs (classified.txt).
 Further analyses can be done on your local computer in R.

+Importantly, some taxids may not have a match in the NCBI taxonomy, and need to be classified manually.
+When using the combined BOLD+nt database, some taxa may have gotten a "dummy taxid", as they are not found in NCBIs taxonomy.
+However, unmatched taxids may also occur due to the nt database and taxizedb not being synchronized.
+To get a list of the unmatched taxids, and where they occur, use the following command:

+`grep "Taxids not found" .gwf/logs/taxonomy_*.stdout > taxids.not.found.txt`

 Remember to backup your raw data, metadata, scripts and conda environment(s), and final outputs!